Are you unable to concentrate and focus while studying?

 11. Map Out Your Study Topics

-If you prefer to learn visually, you may find mind mapping to be an effective way of how to concentrate better.
+If you prefer to learn visually, you may find mind mapping to be an effective way to concentrate better.
 It is a great way to study because your brain will make associations with the information in a visual manner.

 First, you want to outline the main subject.
 Then, you want to use sub-topics, keywords, and important pieces of information to branch out.
 There really is no right way to make a mind map.
 It does not need to be perfect.
 It is simply another form of note-taking.
 It does not have to be linear.